 Ice, and also atmospheric frozen water such as hail surprised people most of all.
 However, whilst water is usually thought of as a fish's

-ingredients and cleaning agents!
+recipes and cleaning agents!
 Lots of diverse contributed substances, from table sauces to cleaning fluids, were examined by Ron in a

 May 15th INTERCLUB TABLE SHOW with BRACKNELL: Classes Characins (C), Fighters (I), Any Other Species Tropical (M) Wild Platies (R)

 As usual, it wasn't the result that counted (well, Hounslow would say that wouldn't they?) but the enjoyment of a social evening involving like-minded folk.

 Good food, good companionship - who could ask for more?

 The result - Bracknell 23 Hounslow 14 - was never in doubt, as Hounslow could not cover the Wild Platies Class, so it was inevitable that we would not win